wp-plugins/wp-spritz/readme.txt

 This plugin integrate Spritz to your Wordpress Website.
 Spritz is the best way to engage with content in the digital age.
 It deliver a focused reading experience and help readers get their content faster, with less effort and across any device or screen size.

-Usage
-After you activated the plugin, the plugin will automatically add the Spritz Redicle before your content.
+After you activated it, the plugin will automatically add the Spritz Redicle before your content.

 == Installation ==